THIS PAGE IS NO LONGER UPDATED! This information is no longer accurate. We're keeping it online for reference purposes

-This is an ongoing FAQ for questions about applying for Minnesota Unemployment Insurance benefits for individual artists, with a focus on freelancers and contractors.
+This was an ongoing FAQ for questions about applying for Minnesota Unemployment Insurance benefits for individual artists, with a focus on freelancers and contractors, during the period of expanded benefits between March 2020 and October 2021.

 As with Springboard's primary coronavirus page, this is an evolving list of resources for information, exchange, and support in this time.
 Accuracy at any given point cannot be guaranteed, as much has changed since this FAQ was originally created in March 2020.
 We've continued to update it regularly, but facts do change.
 If you have updates or resources to add, please send them to firstname.lastname@example.org.

 Please consult a lawyer, accountant or other professional before making any decisions!
 The information on this page is not intended or implied to be a substitute for professional advice.
 To find a lawyer, please see our primary MnLA page.

 Thanks for assistance and input from Iverson Felsheim Law, Avisen Legal PA, Stinson LLP, Grell Feist PLC and Brittney Gruszynski and Emily Vaillancourt from the University of Minnesota Leadership Minor Field Program.

 What should my first step be?